Shallot & Sherry Baked Chicken and A Redesign

 File this under Spring Cleaning.
 This site has needed a redesign for awhile.
 I’m a big fan of simple and I wanted a design to reflect that.
-So, when I found a theme called Clean Home, I knew it was the one for me.
+So, clinic when I found a theme called Clean Home, for sale I knew it was the one for me.
 It’s easy on the eyes and makes the food the center of attention.
 And food is what really matters here at Bitchin’ Camero.

 Speaking of food, I made the most delightful baked chicken the other day that I must share.
 I was really loving the flavors of my Spanish Collards with Chorizo, Sherry and Almonds and wanted to make it into a main dish.
 Of course I had more collards in my CSA box this week, so those made it into this recipe along with some baby red potatoes.